Rethinking Nature: Environmental Humanities and the Interpretation of the Natural World

 Introduction

-As a field, Environmental Humanities is not just about describing environmental problems; instead, they examine the cultural anatomy of our ecological issues.
-Through the linking of human stories, traditions, myths, and philosophical ideas, EH seeks to reveal why our modern cultures so often value profit and progress over the ecological balance that holds the two in place.
-This cross-disciplinary perspective leads us to ask why industrial revolutions, colonial legacies, and consumer cultures have shaped our environmental values and why rearranging these values is as important as technological fixes.
+As a field, Environmental Humanities is not limited to describing environmental problems; it explores the cultural roots of our ecological challenges.
+By drawing on human stories, traditions, myths, and philosophical ideas, Environmental Humanities reveals how modern societies have come to prioritize profit and progress over the ecological balance that sustains both.
+This cross-disciplinary perspective leads us to ask why industrial revolutions, colonial legacies and consumer cultures have shaped our environmental values and why rearranging these values is as important as technological fixes.

-In the 21st century, environmental crises—climate change, deforestation, species extinction, and pollution—have forced humanity to reconsider its relationship with nature.
-Science and technology can provide solutions, but there is another area of study quietly asking us to reframe our understanding of these issues: Environmental Humanities (EH).
+In the 21st century, environmental crises such as climate change, deforestation, species extinction, and pollution have compelled humanity to rethink its relationship with nature.
+While science and technology offer important solutions, another field has emerged to help us reimagine how we understand these challenges: Environmental Humanities (EH).

-Environmental humanities draw together philosophy, literature, history, cultural studies, and anthropology to consider how human stories and culture have enabled and constrained our choices and actions in relationship to the living world.
-But rather than simply ask, “How do you fix the planet?
-EH further inquires, “What are the stories, values, and histories that got us here, and what does it mean to begin to change those stories to heal our planet?”
+Environmental humanities draw together philosophy, literature, history, cultural studies and anthropology to consider how human stories and culture have enabled and constrained our choices and actions in relationship to the living world.
+But rather than simply ask “How do you fix the planet?
+EH further inquiries, “What are the stories, values and histories that got us here, and what does it mean to begin to change those stories to heal our planet?”

 Why Environmental Humanities Matter

-Environmental humanities also draw attention to the affective and ethical underpinnings of decision-making.
-For instance, climate scientists can forecast rising sea levels, but EH delves into how grief, fear, or hope factors into a community’s willingness to act together.
-Such analysis is important to policy and education, as emotional connection is what leads to long-term environmental caretaking.
+Environmental Humanities also highlight the emotional and ethical dimensions of decision-making.
+For example, while climate scientists can predict rising sea levels with precision, Environmental Humanities explore how feelings such as grief, fear, or hope shape a community’s willingness to respond and act collectively.
+This is important to policy and education, as emotional connection is what leads to long-term environmental caretaking.
 When a solution doesn’t have cultural buy-in, the best scientific solution can’t solve anything.

 The environmental humanities:

-Figure 1 illustrates the proportion of applied science research to arts research in tackling environmental issues.
+Figure 1 Applied science vs. arts research in environmental studies

 Stories That Shape Our Planet